FTMahringer/FTMahringer/README.md

 - [ ] Learn more about Vue Frontend Development
 - [ ] Expand my Homelab cluster
 - [ ] More automation with CI/CD
+- [ ] Lean more about Drupal module programming

 ---